Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Cryptographic and Protocol Background

 \subsection{TLS 1.3 certificate authentication and chain transmission}

 TLS~1.3 provides authenticated key establishment by combining ephemeral key exchange with transcript-bound authentication \cite{rfc8446}.
 In the certificate-based server path, the server sends a certificate chain in the \texttt{Certificate} message and proves possession of the corresponding private key in \texttt{CertificateVerify}.
-Both messages are bound to the handshake transcript, so certificate handling forms part of the live cryptographic execution of the protocol rather than a separate PKI concern.
+Both messages are bound to the handshake transcript, so certificate handling belongs to the live cryptographic execution of the protocol and its cost is observed during the handshake.

 In Internet deployments, the certificates used along that path typically follow the X.509 profile standardized for PKIX, with a leaf certificate identifying the authenticated endpoint and additional certificates carrying the issuing chain required for validation \cite{rfc5280}.
-TLS authentication cost is therefore shaped not only by the negotiated key-establishment mechanism, but also by the structure and contents of the certificate path presented during the handshake.
-The server leaf has a special role here because it is tied directly to endpoint identity and to the key used in the interactive authentication step.
+TLS authentication cost therefore depends on the negotiated key-establishment mechanism, the structure and contents of the certificate path presented during the handshake, and the position of each certificate in that path.
+The server leaf has a special role because it is tied directly to endpoint identity and to the key used in the interactive authentication step.

-TLS does not authenticate a signature primitive in the abstract.
-It authenticates a concrete endpoint through a concrete certificate path transmitted under protocol timing constraints.
+TLS authenticates a concrete endpoint through a concrete certificate path transmitted under protocol timing constraints.
 Certificate hierarchy, effective chain exposure, and verification burden can therefore affect the observed behavior of the handshake.
-In the post-quantum setting, where signature families may differ sharply in size and computational profile, those effects become even more visible \cite{sikeridis2020,paul2021mixed}.
+In the post-quantum setting, where signature families may differ sharply in size and computational profile, those effects become more visible \cite{sikeridis2020,paul2021mixed}.